Connected, Protected: Regaining the High Ground with 21st Century Security

 “We’re looking to the innovations among industries that haven’t traditionally played in space like the automotive and gaming industries to see how they are rethinking development and production so that we can bring that into the space domain to allow for greater efficiencies."

 “Lockheed Martin is a disrupter,” Eric says.
-“We actively partner with these small businesses in a multitude of ways to accelerate technology to the warfighter.
+“We actively partner with these small businesses in a multitude of ways to accelerate technology.
 Lockheed Martin Innovation Partners makes it easier to bring non-traditional companies and their tech onto programs of record.”

 To hear more from Eric Brown about the future of space and the space economy, follow him on LinkedIn.